jashjacob/Induino-Sketches/README.md

 Induino-Sketches
 ================

-Some sketches for the Induino R3 - the low cost Indian version/clone of the Arduino.
+This repo holds some sketches/programs for the Induino R3 - the low cost Indian version/clone of the Arduino.

 The Induino R3 is a Arduino Rev3 Clone with a ATmega328 microcontroller loaded with Arduino UNO bootloader.

-More information about the Induino can be found here at - http://www.induino.com/2013/07/induino-r3-overview.html
+More information about the Induino R3 can be found here at - http://www.induino.com/2013/07/induino-r3-overview.html

+If you're intrested to know more about Arduino, Read this - http://techzei.com/getting-started-with-arduino/

 Sketches
 ========